Walz Insights

 The term restaurant is defined as ”a business that prepares and sells food or beverages to retail customers for immediate consumption, regardless of whether the food or beverages are consumed on the business’ premises.”

 A restaurant does not include a business that primarily sells pre-packaged food or beverages not for immediate consumption, such as a grocery store; specialty food store; beer, wine, or liquor store; drug store; convenience store; newsstand; or vending machine or kiosk (IRS Notice 2021-25).
 The 50 percent limitation would continue to apply to the amount of the allowable deduction acquired from such a business.
+In addition, an employer may not treat the following as a restaurant, if:

+There is no change to deductions allowed for entertainment purposes.
+Businesses are not able to submit deductions for entertainment, amusement or recreation, or other social purposes, such as country clubs, golf and athletic clubs.
 The term entertainment does not include food or beverages if the food or beverages are purchased separately from the entertainment or the cost of the food or beverages is stated separately from the cost of the entertainment on one or more invoices.
 If the food or beverages is not purchased separately, then the entire amount is a nondeductible entertainment expenditure.
+While the Tax Cuts and Jobs Act (TCJA) of 2017 eliminated the deduction for entertainment expenses, it did not amend the provisions relating to the deductibility of business meals.

 Designating Food and Beverage Expenses